Bank of Queensland (BOQ) H1 2025 earnings summary

 Cash earnings for the half were $183m, up 6% year-over-year; statutory net profit after tax was $171m, up 13%.

-Net interest margin held steady at 1.57%, with net interest income flat at $725m.
+Net interest margin held steady at 1.57% year-over-year; total income was stable at $793m.

-Operating expenses decreased 1% to $520m, driving a 1% increase in underlying profit.
+Operating expenses decreased 1% year-over-year to $520m, reflecting productivity savings.

 Loan impairment expense dropped 80% year-over-year to $3m, or 1bp of gross loans and advances.

-Interim fully franked dividend of 18c per share, up 6% year-over-year, representing a 65% payout ratio.
+Interim fully franked dividend of 18c per share declared, up 6% year-over-year, with a 65% payout ratio.

 Outlook and guidance

-Clear pathway to FY 2026 targets for ROI and CTI, with productivity and revenue initiatives set to escalate.
+Clear pathway to FY26 targets for ROI and CTI, with productivity and revenue initiatives set to escalate.

 Cautious on margin outlook due to external uncertainties, including potential cash rate reductions and market responses.